Paul A. Engelmayer: Solar Winds securities litigation

-In 2024, in a closely watched case, Engelmayer dismissed most claims the SEC brought against SolarWinds Corp., a cybersecurity company, and its chief information security officer, Timothy Brown.
-In December 2020, SolarWinds had disclosed that it had fallen victim to a large-scale cyber attack, known as SUNBURST.
-Engelmayer dismissed the SEC's claim that SolarWinds' disclosures about the attack had been inadequate.
+In 2024, in a closely watched case, Engelmayer dismissed most claims the SEC brought against cybersecurity company Solar Winds and its chief information security officer, Timothy Brown.
+In December 2020, Solar Winds disclosed that it had fallen victim to a large-scale cyberattack known as SUNBURST.
+Engelmayer dismissed the SEC's claim that Solar Winds's disclosures about the attack were inadequate.
 He also dismissed the SEC's claim that the company had inadequate cybersecurity controls, holding that the Securities Exchange Act's accounting controls provision does not give the SEC authority to regulate cybersecurity controls.
 But Engelmayer sustained the securities fraud claims based on a "Security Statement" on the company's website.
-The SEC, he held, adequately pled that SolarWinds and Brown, in that statement, had falsely and misleadingly touted the company's cybersecurity, including its password and access controls, as strong.
+The SEC, he held, adequately pleaded that Solar Winds and Brown, in that statement, falsely and misleadingly touted the company's cybersecurity, including its password and access controls, as strong.

 DOGE access to Treasury payment systems

-On February 7, 2025, Engelmayer granted a temporary injunction sought by New York Attorney General Letitia James and 17 other state attorneys general blocking any further access by the DOGE to the Treasury Department's payment processing systems.
-The order required return and destruction of the data so far obtained.
+On February 7, 2025, Engelmayer granted a temporary injunction sought by New York Attorney General Letitia James and 17 other state attorneys general blocking further access by DOGE to the Treasury Department's payment processing systems.
+The order required return and destruction of data so far obtained.
 It was largely grounded in citizen privacy rights, the threat of identity theft, and the risk of hacking.

 Notable criminal cases and rulings

 Racketeering

-Beginning in 2011, Engelmayer presided over the prosecution of 76 members of the Bronx Trinitarios Gang (BTG), a northwest Bronx gang alleged to have been responsible for more than 10 murders, numerous acts of violence, firearms offenses, and narcotics dealing.
+Beginning in 2011, Engelmayer presided over the prosecution of 76 members of the Bronx Trinitarios Gang (BTG), a northwest Bronx gang alleged to be responsible for more than 10 murders, numerous acts of violence, firearms offenses, and narcotics dealing.
 It resulted in two trials: a 12-week trial of three defendants centered on five murders, and an eight-week trial of two defendants centered on one murder, each resulting in convictions.

-Beginning in 2015, Engelmayer presided over the prosecution of 28 members of the 18 Park Gang, a gang based in the Patterson Houses complex in the Bronx alleged to have been responsible for two murders, numerous acts of violence, firearms offenses, and narcotics dealing.
+Beginning in 2015, Engelmayer presided over the prosecution of 28 members of the 18 Park Gang, a gang based in the Patterson Houses complex in the Bronx alleged to be responsible for two murders, numerous acts of violence, firearms offenses, and narcotics dealing.
 It resulted in two trials: of three defendants, and of one defendant, each resulting in convictions.
 The Government also moved to transfer a juvenile (17-year-old) gang member for prosecution as an adult, but after a one-week evidentiary hearing, Engelmayer denied the motion.

-Beginning in 2018, Engelmayer presided over the prosecution of 13 members of the Nine Trey gang, a New York City gang alleged to have been a Bloods affiliate and responsible for acts of violence and narcotics dealing.
+Beginning in 2018, Engelmayer presided over the prosecution of 13 members of the Nine Trey gang, a New York City gang alleged to be a Bloods affiliate and responsible for acts of violence and narcotics dealing.
 The prosecution resulted in a three-week trial in 2019 of two defendants, resulting in convictions.
 A cooperating witness in the racketeering case was Daniel Hernandez, better known as American rapper 6ix9ine.
 Engelmayer sentenced 6ix9ine to 24 months in prison, five years of supervised release, and 300 hours of community service.